-- Transfer the necessary pictures from PC to iPhone
+- BONUS: Transfer the pictures you need from PC to iPhone

 To do this, go to Settings> Apple ID> iCloud> Manage Storage> Photos> Disable and Delete.
 Keep in mind that you won’t be able to restore your pictures from the iCloud backup later.

 Now erase all photos from iCloud to create even more iCloud storage space.
-If you don’t want the new photos to be uploaded to iCloud, you can disable your iCloud Photo Library disable your iCloud Photo Library.
+If you don’t want the new photos to be uploaded to iCloud, you can disable your iCloud Photo Library.
 If the iCloud Photo Library is still enabled on your iPhone, your new photos will be uploaded to iCloud like before.